elastos/Elastos.ELA.SideChain.ESC/dashboard/README.md

 ### Development and bundling

-As the dashboard depends on certain NPM packages (which are not included in the `Elastos.ELA.SideChain.ETH` repo), these need to be installed first:
+As the dashboard depends on certain NPM packages (which are not included in the `Elastos.ELA.SideChain.ESC` repo), these need to be installed first:

 ```
 $ (cd dashboard/assets && yarn install && yarn flow)